-In the past few years software patent protection have come under intense scrutiny by the courts and the United States Patent and Trademark Office (USPTO).
+In the past few years software patent protection has come under intense scrutiny by the courts and the United States Patent and Trademark Office (USPTO).
 In that short time, it has become commonplace to see software inventions characterized as an abstract idea and thus not eligible for patent protection under 35 U.S.C.
-101. As such, for software patent protection, one must take into consideration of the risk and benefits of seeking patent protection that are unique for software inventions.
+101. As such, for software patent protection, one must take into consideration of the risk and benefits of seeking patent protection that is unique for software inventions.

 1. Benefits of a software patent

-The benefit of a patent is that it gives its owner the right to exclude others from making, using, selling, offering for sale the patented invention or importing the patented invention into the United States.
+The benefit of a patent is that it gives its owner the right to exclude others from making, using, selling, offering for sale the patented invention, or importing the patented invention into the United States.
 Simply put, the patent gives the owner the right to tell its competitors to stop competing in the marketplace.
-For the startup or solo inventor, the patent right is crucial because without the right to exclude, larger companies can develop competing software better than startups and solo inventors.
+For the startup or solo inventor, the patent right is crucial because, without the right to exclude, larger companies can develop competing software better than startups and solo inventors.
 This is especially true for software.
-Larger companies typically have a better distribution channel thereby being able to out compete the startup.
+Larger companies typically have a better distribution channel thereby being able to out-compete the startup.
 With a patent, the startup may be able to force the larger company to stop competing in the marketplace and equalize the playing field with larger companies.

 Some startups believe that the mere fact that they introduced the product first gives them a first mover advantage over larger companies.
-That may be so, but the first mover advantage and software patent protection provide different benefits to the startup as one is a market based advantage and the other is a legal right.
+That may be so, but the first mover advantage and software patent protection provides different benefits to the startup as one is a market-based advantage and the other is a legal right.
 Additionally, first mover advantage can also be eroded or neutralized if the startup fails to properly execute its business plan and exploit the first mover advantage so that it lasts long enough to prevent larger companies from making inroads into the new market.
-Moreover,even if the first mover advantage in the marketplace helps the startup in competing with larger companies, it is generally not a replacement for securing a patent on the software invention which could be used to compel larger companies to stop competing against the smaller patent owner.
+Moreover, even if the first mover advantage in the marketplace helps the startup in competing with larger companies, it is generally not a replacement for securing a patent on the software invention which could be used to compel larger companies to stop competing against the smaller patent owner.
 The best scenario would be to have both first mover advantage and either patent pendency or an issued patent to compete with larger companies and level the playing field.